Proposal of a Checking Parameter in the Simulated Annealing Method Applied to the Spin Glass Model: A Checking Parameter

-where $\delta$ is the Kronecker delta, $J > 0$, and $J$ is the strength of the exchange interaction between the spins.
+where $\delta$ is the Kronecker delta, $J > 0$, and $J$ is the strength of the exchange interaction between spins.

-We explain the Jarzynski equality\cite{J1, J2, C1}.
-We consider a non-equilibrium process of $\lambda_t$ from $\lambda_0$ to $\lambda_\tau$. $\lambda$ is an externally controlled parameter, and $t = 0, 1, 2, \ldots, \tau$.
+We explain the Jarzynski equality\cite{J1, J2, C2}.
+We consider a non-equilibrium process of $\lambda_t$ from $\lambda_0$ to $\lambda_\tau$. $\lambda_t$ is an externally controlled parameter, and $t = 0, 1, 2, \ldots, \tau$.
 The initial and final states in equilibrium are assumed, and the states in the process from $\lambda_0$ to $\lambda_\tau$ are in non-equilibrium.
-The Jarzynski equality is equivalently given by \cite{J1, J2, C1}
+The Jarzynski equality is equivalently given by \cite{J1, J2, C2}

 where $W$ is the work performed in the process from $\lambda_0$ to $\lambda_\tau$, $\beta$ is the inverse temperature of the reservoir, $\beta = 1 / k_B T$, $T$ is the temperature, and $k_B$ is the Boltzmann constant.
 The overbar indicates an ensemble average over all possible paths through phase space. $Z$ is the partition function given by $Z = \sum \exp (- \beta {\cal H})$.
 The left-hand side of Eq.~(\ref{eq:Jeft0}) is the non-equilibrium measurements, and the right-hand side of Eq.~(\ref{eq:Jeft0}) is the equilibrium information.
-By using Eq.~(\ref{eq:Jeft0}), one can extract the equilibrium information from the ensemble of non-equilibrium. $W$ is given by \cite{C1}
+By using Eq.~(\ref{eq:Jeft0}), to extract the equilibrium information from the ensemble of non-equilibrium is possible.
+The work $W$ is given by \cite{C2}

-where $E (i_t, \lambda_t )$ is the energy in state $i_t$ under the externally controlled parameter $\lambda_t$.
-The Jarzynski equality for the temperature-change process is considered in Refs.\cite{OKN, C2}.
-For the derivation of the Jarzynski equality [Eq.~(\ref{eq:Jeft0})] in Ref.\cite{C1}, the inverse temperature $\beta$ and the energy $E (i_t, \lambda_t )$ are always a couple.
-Therefore, $\beta_t E (i_t )$ for switching $\beta$ is also held.
-Here, $\beta_t$ is the inverse temperature with discrete time $t$, and $E (i_t )$ is the energy in state $i_t$ with discrete time $t$.
-Then, the Jarzynski equality for the process of $\beta_t$ from $\beta_0$ to $\beta_\tau$ is
+where $E (i_t, \lambda_t )$ is the energy at state $i_t$ under the externally controlled parameter $\lambda_t$.
+The Jarzynski equality for temperature-change process is proposed in Refs.\cite{C1, OKN}.
+In Ref.\cite{C2}, the Jarzynski equality is derived in the Markov process with discrete time.
+Then, the inverse temperature $\beta$ and the energy $E (i_t, \lambda_t )$ always appear as a couple.
+Therefore, the Jarzynski equality also holds for process of $\beta_t E (i_t )$ instead of $\beta E (i_t, \lambda_{t})$, where $\beta_t$ is the inverse temperature with discrete time $t$, and $E (i_t )$ is the energy at state $i_t$ with discrete time $t$.
+Then, the Jarzynski equality for the process of the inverse temperature $\beta_t$ from $\beta_0$ to $\beta_\tau$ is given by

 where $\Upsilon$ is a pseudo work given by

 Only the values of the energies just before the temperature changes contribute to the value of $\Upsilon$.